 A vessel requests a place of refuge (PoR) following a sustained main engine failure in rough seas and restricted visibility.
 Following a quick assessment the master reported loss of the main and auxiliary power.

-Upon receiving the PoR request from this ship, the Coordinating Member State (CMS) will issue SITREP alerting Member States along the planned route of the ship as per Article 16.2 of the Directive (see example 3 above).
+Upon receiving the PoR request from this ship, the Coordinating Member State (CMS) will issue SITREP alerting Member States along the planned route of the ship as per Article 16.2 of the Directive (see example 3 above) and to the flag state (if EU flag vessel).

 After initiating the national PoR procedures and gathering any information deemed necessary for the safe handling of the PoR request, CMS will issue SITREP including PoR Situation Report (as per Appendix 10) to the attention of the involved parties as per “EU Operational Guidelines on Places of Refuge”.
 This message should be updated when needed through the SSN system.

-Incident reports related to the environment (Article 16.1(b) and Article 16.1(a) of Directive 2002/59/EC) –Incident Type POLREP
+Incident reports related to the environment (Article 16.1(b) and Article 16.1(a) of the VTMIS Directive) –Incident Type POLREP

 The pollution report (POLREP) is a widely employed form to exchange information with other interested parties whenever the environment is affected or is likely to be affected after a confirmed or possible spill or an illegal discharge.
 In that sense, POLREPs are split in 3 parts and can be used to warn (POLWARN), inform (POLINF) or exchange information on facilities and operations (POLFAC).